Linda-Ikechukwu/Simple-Quiz-App/README.md

 # Trivia Quiz App

-This quiz app is a PWA with its questions gotten from the open trivia database
+The Trivia Quiz App is a Progressive web app with its questions gotten from the Open Trivia DB Database It is built with just HTML, CSS and JavaScript.
+No frameworks, No Libraries.

-As with my zeal to learn the foundations of the web, this ap is built with everything pure - no frameworks nor libraries.
+There are four categories and 20 questions for each round.
+See demo at

 <img src="game.PNG" alt="screenshot 1">  <img src="game2.PNG" alt="screenshot 2">